 With a 5,000+ year history, Indian cuisine has been influenced by many cultures, most specifically Mughals, British, Arab and Portuguese.
 This, in combination with the intense spices used in Indian cooking, makes every meal a taste festival.

 According to the manager of Indian Kitchen “Our aim is to broaden our customer’s knowledge and experience of Indian cuisine.
+Few restaurants in Bangalore do that.
 Our chefs have traveled the length and breadth of the country knocking on every household door in an effort to understand, learn and bring back those recipes so we could pass them on to our customers.
 And too, our mixologists have also crafted the finest cocktails inspired by color and tradition of various states in India.’

 Indian Kitchen is open Sunday-Thursday from 12:00 – 15:00, and again from 19:00 – 23:00.
 Friday and Saturday they’re open from 12:00 – 15:00, and again from 19:00 – 01:00